jaantollander/masters-thesis/content/20_background.md

 Linux systems have one special user, called the *super user* or *root user*, which has the privileges to access everything on the system.
 The super user is used by *system administrators* for administrative tasks such as installing or removing software and system maintenance.

-A *Linux distribution* comprises some version of the Linux kernel combined with a set of utility programs such as a shell, command-line tools, a package manager, and a graphical user interface.
+A *Linux distribution* comprises some version of the Linux kernel combined with a set of utility programs such as a shell, command-line tools, a package manager, and optionally a graphical user interface.

 ## Client-server application